Projet-M2-GGB/Microphone_wav_SD/README.md

     Audio Processing Errors: If preprocessing fails, verify the WAV file format (16kHz, mono, 16-bit).
     AI Model Errors: If the AI model initialization fails, check that the weights and activation buffers are correctly loaded.

-License

-This project is licensed under the terms of the STM32 software license.
-For details, please refer to the LICENSE file.